 To lead on and deliver community fundraising within the region, through relationships with patient families, third party fundraisers, community groups, schools and education establishments and public bodies.

-To develop relationships locally with multi-site corporate partners, helping to strengthen the depth and longevity of the partnerships.

-To build local corporate partnerships to an agreed income level, with the support of the community fundraising manager and head of fundraising and development.
+To build strong corporate partnerships within the region, to an agreed income level, with the support of the community fundraising manager and head of fundraising and development.

 To lead on key projects to develop income generation.